Wandering Jew Plant Care and Growing | Complete Guide

 Temprature and Humidity

 If outdoor temperatures drop below 60°F, bring container-grown plants indoors.
-About 70% relative humidity is ideal—achieve this by placing it in naturally humid spaces like kitchens or bathrooms, using a plant humidifier, or misting daily with filtered or distilled water.
+About 70% humidity is ideal—achieve this by placing it in humid spaces like kitchens or bathrooms, using a plant humidifier, or misting daily with filtered or distilled water.

 Purning